WeblateOrg/weblate/docs/faq.rst

 :setting:`GIT_ROOT` directory and is named as `project/subproject/`.
 If you have SSH access to this machine, you can use the repository directly.

-For anonymous acces you might want to run git server and let it serve the repository to outside world.
+For anonymous access you might want to run git server and let it serve the repository to outside world.

 What are options of pushing changes back upstream?